Read This First

 Prompt 2: What are the arguments for and against calling a religion a philosophy?

-The section works by contrast: Arguments Against Considering Religion a Philosophy as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Arguments Against Considering Religion a Philosophy as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are Arguments Against Considering Religion a Philosophy, Arguments for Considering Religion a Philosophy, and Logical Coherence.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Arguments Against Considering Religion a Philosophy, Arguments for Considering Religion a Philosophy, and Logical Coherence in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Both religion and philosophy are concerned with life’s big questions, such as the meaning of life, the nature of reality, and the existence of a higher power or ultimate truth.
 They offer frameworks for understanding the world and our place in it.